 Published by Lauren James

 Lauren James is the twice Carnegie-nominated British author of many Young Adult novels, including The Reckless Afterlife of Harriet Stoker, The Loneliest Girl in the Universe and The Quiet at the End of the World.
 She is also a Creative Writing lecturer, freelance editor, screenwriter, and the founder of the Climate Fiction Writers League, and on the board of the Authors & Illustrators Sustainability Working Group through the Society of Authors.
 Her books have sold over a hundred thousand copies worldwide, been translated into six languages.
 The Quiet at the End of the World was shortlisted for the YA Book Prize and STEAM Children’s Book Award.
-Her other novels include The Next Together series, as well as the dyslexia-friendly novella The Starlight Watchmaker and serialised online novel An Unauthorised Fan Treatise.
+Her other novels include The Next Together series, the dyslexia-friendly novella series The Watchmaker and the Duke and serialised online novel An Unauthorised Fan Treatise.
 She was born in 1992, and has a Masters degree from the University of Nottingham, UK, where she studied Chemistry and Physics.
 Lauren is a passionate advocate of STEM further education, and many of her books feature female scientists in prominent roles.
-She sold the rights to the novel when she was 21, whilst she was still at university.
+She sold the rights to her first novel when she was 21, whilst she was still at university.
 Her writing has been described as ‘gripping romantic sci-fi’ by the Wall Street Journal and ‘a strange, witty, compulsively unpredictable read which blows most of its new YA-suspense brethren out of the water’ by Entertainment Weekly.
 The Last Beginning was named one of the best LGBT-inclusive works for young adults by the Independent.
 Lauren lives in the West Midlands and is an Arts Council grant recipient.
-She has written articles for numerous publications, including the Guardian, Buzzfeed, Den of Geek, The Toast, and the Children’s Writers and Artist’s Yearbook 2020.
+She has written articles for numerous publications, including the Guardian, Buzzfeed, Den of Geek, The Toast, and the Children’s Writers and Artist’s Yearbook 2021.
 She teaches creative writing for Coventry University, WriteMentor, and Writing West Midlands, providing creative writing courses to children through the Spark Young Writers programme.
 View more posts